FraternityInfoSec/sayhy/index.md

 If you do not wish to receive personalized advertising that is delivered by third parties outside of the Discord Service, you may be able to exercise that choice through opt-out programs that are administered by third parties, including the Network Advertising Initiative (NAI), the Digital Advertising Alliance (DAA).
 Our Services currently do not respond to “Do Not Track” (DNT) signals and operate as described in this Privacy Policy whether or not a DNT signal is received, as there is no consistent industry standard for compliance.

 WHERE INFORMATION IS PROCESSED
 The Company is based in the India.
-No matter where you are located, you consent to the processing and transferring of your information in and to the U.S. and other countries.
+No matter where you are located, you consent to the processing and transferring of your information in and to the India and other countries.
 The laws of the U.S. and other countries governing data collection and use may not be as comprehensive or protective as the laws of the country where you live.

 OUR USE OF YOUR INFORMATION
 We use the information you provide in a manner that is consistent with this Privacy Policy.
 If you provide information for a certain reason, we may use the information in connection with the reason for which it was provided.
 For instance, if you contact us by email, we will use the information you provide to answer your question or resolve your problem.
 Also, if you provide information in order to obtain access to the Services, we will use your information to provide you with access to such services and to monitor your use of such services.
 The Company and its subsidiaries and affiliates (the “Related Companies”) may also use your information collected through the Services to help us improve the content and functionality of the Services, to better understand our users and to improve the Services.
 The Company and its affiliates may use this information to contact you in the future to tell you about services we believe will be of interest to you.
 If we do so, each marketing communication we send you will contain instructions permitting you to "opt-out" of receiving future marketing communications.
 In addition, if at any time you wish not to receive any future marketing communications or you wish to have your name deleted from our mailing lists, please contact us as indicated below.